jundalisay/superbnetlify/content/en/research/smith/theory-moral-sentiments/part-2/section-3/chapter-3b.md

 - without any consideration of their tendency to those beneficent ends intended by the great Director of nature.

-There is a difference between=
+There is a difference between:
 - the approbation of propriety and
 - the approbation of merit or beneficence.